sulu/sulu-docs/bundles/automation/index.rst

 As recommended run-mode (beside the ``kernel.terminate`` Listener) you should use the ``task:run`` command inside a cron-job.
-For the interval of the cron-job you have to decide how precise the task shoud run at the given timestamp.
+For the interval of the cron-job you have to decide how precise the task should run at the given timestamp.
 For example if you choose an interval of 1 hour the tasks will only run each hour.